WWE Friday Night Smackdown preview: The brand's Money in the Bank fallout show - Pro Wrestling Dot Net

 -Baron Corbin and Apollo Crews vs. Angel and Berto

-Powell’s POV: Smackdown will be live on Friday in Worcester, Massachusetts at DCU Center.
+Powell’s POV: Smackdown will be live from Worcester, Massachusetts at DCU Center.
 Join Jake Barnett for his weekly live review of Smackdown as the show airs Fridays on Fox at 7CT/8ET.
 Jake’s audio reviews are available exclusively for Dot Net Members (including our Patreon patrons).

 Be the first to comment